A somewhat forgotten aspect of the history of No. 425 Squadron (Alouette), Part 2

-- Squadron Leader Joseph Roland Serge Yvan “Roley” Laporte, Distinguished Service Cross (DSC) with bar, of Montréal, mentioned in the first part of this article, pilot;
+- Squadron Leader Joseph Roland Serge Yvan “Roley” Laporte, Distinguished Flying Cross (DFC) with bar, of Montréal, mentioned in the first part of this article, pilot;

-- Flight Lieutenant Joseph Alphonse Claude Bourassa, DSC, of Trois-Rivières, bomb aimer;
+- Flight Lieutenant Joseph Alphonse Claude Bourassa, DFC, of Trois-Rivières, bomb aimer;

 - Pilot Officer Bernard “Ben” Horsfall, of Winnipeg, flight engineer;